gmarmstrong/dotfiles/README.md

 symlinked to `~/Brewfile`.
 It contains five lists: `taps`, `brew`, `cask`, `fonts`, and `mas`.

-### `script/newmac`

-Post-installation script for new Apple computers.
-To use it, do:

 ### `scripts/macos`

 This file executes system setup tasks.
 Like `scripts/janitor`, it is an executable that